Zandbergstraat 14 / 5555 LB Valkenswaard (NL) ☎ + 31(0)651 587 997

 Height 3-4 m.+ sun till shadow hardy between -18/-21°C

--sp. scabrida 'Silver Dragon' (picture at the very bottom - look in 'New's)
+-sp. scabrida 'Silver Dragon' (picture at the very bottom - look in 'New')

 -sp.
 Taibashan 1 (picture above right) Max) Collected in Taibashan.
 Has small narrow leaves and an open habit.
 According to Demoly, these two bamboo species collected in Taibashan are F. qinlingensis.
 F. qinlingensis has flowered around 2000 in China so we think it is "New Generation".